 Applicants who have already completed a master’s degree in Applied and Computational Mathematics or a closely related technical discipline are eligible to apply for the Post-Master’s Certificate in Applied and Computational Mathematics.
 It is required that applicants have completed courses equivalent to EN.625.603 Statistical Methods and Data Analysis, and at least one of EN.625.601 Real Analysis or EN.625.609 Matrix Theory in prior graduate coursework (in or out of the prior master’s degree).

-Five courses must be completed within three years.
+Five courses must be completed within five years.
 At least four of the five courses must be from the Applied and Computational Mathematics program and numbered EN.625.680 Cryptography or higher.
 At least three of these four courses must be at the 700- or 800-level, and at least one of the 700-level courses must be outside of the sequences:

 |Advanced Differential Equations: Partial Differential Equations|

 and Advanced Differential Equations: Nonlinear Differential Equations and Dynamical Systems

 |Probability and Stochastic Process I|

 and Theory of Statistics II